National Muzzle Loading Rifle Association: Friendship, Indiana

 There are multiple shooting ranges on site varying from the Curly Gostomski Primitive Range to the Walter Cline Modern Range covering all disciplines of muzzleloading shooting as well as primitive archery knife and tomahawk throwing.
 During national shoots, and other events, the site also hosts vendors in Commercial Row where some of today's most skilled muzzleloading industry craftsmen set up to sell their wares covering all aspects of muzzleloading.

-The site also includes camping areas: Frontier Heritage is a 50 site full hookup area that includes electric, water and sewer connections.
+The site also includes camping areas; Frontier Heritage is a 50 site full hookup area that includes electric, water and sewer connections.
 Additional campsites range from electric only connections for modern campers and tents and a primitive area for canvas tents, tipis, and marquis of the era.
-The NMLRA welcomes leashed, well mannered pets and service animals at all times.
+Leashed, well-behaving pets and service animals are allowed at the site.